Parchem Lab

 MARA CARDENAS

 Mara graduated from the University of Texas at Austin with a B.S. in Neuroscience.
-She then became a research technician at Baylor’s Center for Cell and Gene Therapy where she assisted with developing immunotherapies for cancer.
-She is currently a student in the Development, Disease Models, and Therapeutics graduate program and is interested in studying the role of miRNAs in tumor-immune cell interactions.
+She then joined the Center for Cell and Gene Therapy at Baylor College of Medicine as a research technician working on T cell therapies for leukemia and lymphoma.
+She is currently a student in the Development, Disease Models, and Therapeutics graduate program and is studying the role of miRNAs in tumor-immune cell interactions and other aspects of the tumor microenvironment in pancreatic cancer.

 MARGARET “MEG” HARRINGTON